 - Attach Deck Framework: Secure the decking framework to the tops of the ground screws.

-Precast concrete blocks can be used as a simple and quick solution for supporting decking.
+Precast concrete Decking blocks can be used as a simple and quick solution for supporting decking.

-- Ease of Use: Simple and quick to install with no curing time needed.
+- Ease of Use: Simple and quick to install with no curing time needed, D.I.Y friendly save on professional costs.

 - Mobility: Easy to move and reposition if needed.